20 Sep 2024

 What resources were needed?

-The council’s Parks Development Team has recently grown from three to five staff.
-Funding from the National Lottery has supported two temporary site manager posts for the Springfield Park and Abney Park redevelopments.
+The council’s Parks Development Team has recently grown from 3 to 5 staff.
+Funding from the National Lottery has supported 2 temporary site manager posts for the Springfield Park and Abney Park redevelopments.
 The parks team has worked closely with the council’s public health team, because green spaces contribute to wider council priorities and can fulfil other agendas.
+In 2024 the council is adding another biodiversity officer to oversee the delivery of Hackney’s Local Nature Recovery Plan (LNRP) where it relates to parks and green spaces.

-The coronavirus pandemic has seen park usage rise significantly, evidencing the vital role parks play for people across the country.
-In some cases, there has been a strain on popular green spaces – further evidence that green space must be prioritised and protected and proving the need for extra green space provision.
+The coronavirus pandemic saw park usage rise significantly, evidencing the vital role parks play for people across the country.
+In some cases there's been a strain on popular green spaces, which is further evidence that green space must be prioritised and protected, and proves the need for extra green space provision.

 Thriving nature